-- Growth should be guided to preserve and enhance the unique character of our communities. - New development should not cause undue burden on public services, infrastructure and community facilities. - The continued economic development of our area depends on a variety of new commercial and industrial development in appropriate locations. - An array of housing choices is important to address the diverse needs of the population within our communities. - The county includes natural areas, critical water resources, and animal habitats that should be preserved while respecting the rights of private property owners.
+- Growth should be guided to preserve and enhance the unique character of our communities. - New development should not cause undue burden on public services, infrastructure and community facilities. - The continued economic development of our area depends on a variety of new commercial and industrial development in appropriate locations and the continued support of our vibrant downtown. - An array of housing choices is important to address the diverse needs of the population within our communities. - Special natural areas, critical water resources, and animal habitats that should be preserved while respecting the rights of private property owners.